 - j) The proposed development may not place an unreasonable burden on the ability of the Town to provide municipal or governmental services and facilities. - k) The proposed development may not cause unreasonable highway congestion or unsafe conditions with respect to the use of roads and highways in the Town. - Adequate provision of water supply shall be made for fire protection satisfactory to the Fire Department, and if required, shall be designed in consultation with a licensed professional engineer, and may include a system of hydrants or ponds built to generally accepted standards. - m) Drainage shall not adversely affect any abutting properties, roads, and drainage systems within or outside the subdivision site.
 The Commission may require the developer to submit a report from a licensed professional engineer assessing the impact of drainage created by the subdivision. - n) For lots which will require on-site sewage systems or potable water, state permits will be required as a condition, prior to the filing, of any final plat approval.
 For lots without designed systems and intended to have no buildings, the required deed notice in the Vermont Environmental Protection Rules shall be a condition of final plat approval and the notice shall be legibly printed on the plat itself. - o) Private road construction must satisfy the requirements of the Town Highway Policy and Road and Bridge Standards.
-Driveways may not exceed 18% grade.
-If the subdivision is on an existing private road, or will cause the creation of a private road, improvements to the existing road or right-of-way may be required for public safety and emergency access. - Access permits, when applicable, must be obtained from the Selectboard and/or the Vermont Agency of Transportation prior to approval of a subdivision and/or construction of any roads or driveways. - q) Access to any lots within a subdivision shall be limited to a single shared access point, unless public safety is better served by two accesses or topography precludes single access.
+Driveways shall not exceed 15% grade.
+If the subdivision is on an existing private road, or will cause the creation of a private road, improvements to the existing road or right-of-way may be required for public safety and emergency access.
+A driveway or private road plan with longitudinal profiles and typical cross sections shall be required for any subdivision.
+The plan shall meet the standards specified in section 4.13. - p) Access permits, when applicable, must be obtained from the Selectboard and/or the Vermont Agency of Transportation prior to approval of a subdivision and/or construction of any roads or driveways. - q) Access to any lots within a subdivision shall be limited to a single shared access point, unless public safety is better served by two accesses or topography precludes single access.
 Any additional subsequent subdivision shall be restricted by permit to the existing access point(s) as approved for the initial subdivision.
 Access points shall be on existing side roads when feasible. - r) The subdivision shall minimize impacts to historic structures, stone walls, mature trees, and critical wildlife habitat or corridors whenever possible. - s) When subdivisions contain prime or statewide agricultural land or large blocks of contiguous forest, adequate provision shall be made for their preservation for future use.
 Cutting plans may be required to retain mature trees or limit intrusion into forests. - t) When site conditions allow, subdivisions shall be laid out to promote energy efficiency and conservation by affording buildings sufficient solar access and southern orientation. - u) Stormwater shall be handled by an erosion control plan prepared by a licensed professional engineer for the subdivision for control of erosion, sediment and stormwater runoff during and following development.
 Subdivisions that will result in an acre of new impervious surface when fully built require a state operational stormwater permit.